shannaw04/color_sort_jgraph/README.md

 # Project Details
 ## The Initial C++ Color Sort Implementation
-I initially wrote a level generator that creates levels given a number of colors, as well as a game play program that takes user input from stdin and prints output to the console in simple ASCII art using letters instead of colors:
+I initially wrote a level generator that creates levels given a number of colors, as well as a game play program that takes user input from stdin and prints output to the console in simple ASCII art using letters instead of colors:<br><br>
 ![initial state](pics/initial.png)

 ## The Jgraph Implementation